 Laphroaig Quarter Cask – $60

 We don’t often recommend quarter casks, but this is one that many of the Laphroaig fans haven’t tried.
-It’s a little different than the age-labeled whiskies but has an exceptional offering of peat and smoke that Islay whiskies are known for.
-A younger malt, it still has an irresistibly complex flavour profile, due to its double maturation in two American oak casks.
+It’s a little different than the age-labeled whiskeys but has an exceptional offering of peat and smoke that Islay whiskies are known for.
+A younger malt, it still has an irresistibly complex flavor profile, due to its double maturation in two American oak casks.

 Blade & Bow 22 Year – $70

 This limited release is crafted in the historic Stitzel-Weller distillery in Kentucky where Pappy Van Winkle was produced.
 In Diageo’s push to release unique whiskies, they took some of its last remaining stock and blended it with other fine bourbons to create one of the most fantastic American whiskies you’ll ever try.
 Despite its fairly reasonable price tag, this whisky is a limited release and is highly coveted by Bourbon enthusiasts which have caused some bottles to increase in price.
 It’s not unusual to find a bottle of this nectar on sale for upwards of $600 a bottle.
 This is one whisky I always bring out at tastings, and the reviews are always extraordinary.

 $75 – $100

 Lagavulin 1999 Pedro Ximénez Cask Finish Distillers Edition – $87